ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 7. `test_system_message`: AttributeError: 'MockClaudeClient' object has no attribute '_ensure_shakespearean_prefix'

 ## Learnings from Test Failures
-- The implemented changes introduced a new error related to a missing method.
+- The `_ensure_shakespearean_prefix` method is being called but hasn't been implemented in the MockClaudeClient class.
-- The `_ensure_shakespearean_prefix` method is being called but hasn't been implemented.
+- This error is consistent across all failing tests, indicating a systemic issue in the MockClaudeClient implementation.
-- Previous changes may have inadvertently removed or renamed this method without updating all references.
+- The error occurs in the `_generate_response` method, suggesting that the Shakespearean prefix functionality is part of the response generation process.

 ## Hypotheses (Ranked by Likelihood)